DoneitP1/LapMaster/README.md

 # 🏎️ Lap Master

-**Telemetry Pulse** is a modern web application designed for analysing and visualising Formula 1 telemetry data.
+**Lap Master** is a modern web application designed for analysing and visualising Formula 1 telemetry data.
 With real-time performance metrics, intuitive visualisations, and reliable data powered by the Fast F1 API, it’s the ultimate tool for fans, engineers, and strategists passionate about motorsport analytics.

 ---